tomrpl/defiscan/src/content/protocols/possum-labs.md

 | LINK Portal Adapter (AdapterV1)            | proposeMigrationDestination | Allow the contract owner to propose a new Adapter contract for migration.
 The principal stakers need to accept with >50% of the staked capital in an on-chain vote.                                                                                                                                                                                                                                                                                                                   | Treasury                                     |

 ## Dependencies

-### Smart Contract Risks

-The reliance on third-party protocols like HMX and Vaultka introduces potential risks, as bugs in these underlying systems could impact user funds.

-### Centralisation Risks

 Certain staking assets within the Possum ecosystem are subject to centralized control, including potential blacklisting or custodial risks (e.g., USDC/.e, WBTC).
 Furthermore, the upgradeability of staked assets (HLP) and underlying protocols (HMX & Vaultka) could lead to compatibility issues with Portals after updates.
 Decisions made by centralized managers of these assets and protocols could potentially render interactions with Portals or underlying protocols impossible, potentially resulting in complete loss of user funds.
 It's important to note that Possum Labs has no control over these entities, and due to its immutable design, Portals cannot actively adapt to changes in underlying protocols or assets.